 All eligible grades for a particular class list appear in the expanded view on the class list and on the class list page in the header.
 The online grading system permits only eligible grades to be entered for students.

 Any students who have withdrawn from your class will have a W grade in the "Grade" column on your class list.
-Grades of W require that you enter a P or an F after the W. An error message will appear if you do not assign a WP or WF grade for a withdrawn student.
+Grades of W require that you enter a P, F, or an N after the W. An error message will appear if you do not assign a WP, WF, or WN grade for a withdrawn student.
 If a P or F is entered, the last date of participation will be entered.

 Grades for students who are auditing ("AU" grade) will automatically be posted for the student.
 Most thesis (6950) and dissertation (8950) classes will be pre-populated with PR grades, which cannot be changed.
 Once the oral defense is completed and approved, registrar staff will change the PR grades to the grade indicated on the defense form.
 Please note there are a few 6950 and 8950 classes that will not have pre-populated PR grades and grades will need to be entered for these classes.
 Otherwise, once you have "submitted" the grades you will not be able to change the grades.
 After submission, please complete a Special Grade Report form to change grades as a result of a grade calculation error or grade entry error.